tigellus/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 The following are diagnostic tests for a patient with pulmonary embolism except:

 [WRONG] ABG analysis
-[WRONG] Chest x-ray
+[WRONG] ECG test
 [RIGHT] Pulmonary function tests
-[WRONG] ECG
+[WRONG] V/Q scan

 # Question 9
-What are the possible complications in a patient with pulmonary embolism?
+All of the following are the possible complications in a patient with pulmonary embolism except?

 [WRONG] Right ventricular failure
-[WRONG] Cardiogenic shock
+[WRONG] Atelectasis
-[RIGHT] Both right ventricular failure and cardiogenic shock [WRONG] Septic shock
+[RIGHT] Decreased pulmonary vascular resistance [WRONG] Cardiogenic shock

+# Question 10
+Your patient is a 45 year old female 1 day post cholecystectomy.
+She has been complainig of poor pain control, and has been resistant to ambulation.
+Which nursing intervention should be your first priority?

+[WRONG] Ask the physician to order a PTT and INR.
+[WRONG] Administer oxygen therapy.
+[RIGHT] Apply sequential compression devices or compression stockings.
+[WRONG] Encourage deep breathing exercises every 2 hours.